Professor J. Michael Walton

 1972-3 Visiting Professor, University of Denver.

 1963-5 Professional theatre as an actor and director.
-Member of British Actors Equity from 1963: long-serving member from 2003.

 Directing